 From ‘5Th and State‘, this winter garden planter is a perfect example of using both living plants and branches.
 This one includes white ornamental cabbage, yellow twig dogwood branches, cedar branches, fir tree branches and some eucalyptus.

 Create a winter container garden with ‘HGTV‘!
 This is a zone 7 garden, and the variegated plant is euphorbia.
 Pansies will bloom up until a very hard frost or good snow.
 (And then often times come back with the first sign of spring!)
 Trailing rosemary adds a wonderful scent here, but you could use an evergreen ivy as well.
-Of course, this container is made up of all living plants, and if you live in a colder zone, you can accent with some branches for texture.
+Of course, this winter planter is made up of all living plants, and if you live in a colder zone, you can accent with some branches for texture.

 ‘Southern Living‘ knows how to make winter garden planters.
 The contrast between this purple ornamental kale, golden false cypress and the variegated yucca would pop even more if you have rainy, overcast skies or a dusting of snow!

 Deborah Silver at ‘Dirt Simple‘ has another recipe for living plant winter garden containers.
 This window box is full of ornamental kale and creeping jenny.
-Remember to pack a winter container more full then you would a spring one, as it will not be actively growing and filling up the pot!
+Remember to pack a winter planter more full then you would a spring one, as it will not be actively growing and filling up the pot!

 If you are a gardening purist and don’t want to use branches and cuttings, we have a solution for you.
 Use dwarf selections of evergreens shrubs to plant your own tiny little forest.
 From ‘Martha‘.